unbit/blastbeat/README.md

 connected to the zmq router on port 5000.

-You can bind specific virtualhost to specific address (as required by https) including bind options in the virtualhost config
+You can bind specific virtualhost to specific address (as required by https) including bind/bind-ssl options in the virtualhost config

 ```ini
 [blastbeat]